Sunset Crater: Sunset Crater Volcano National Monument

-Sunset Crater Volcano National Monument is a U.S. national monument created to protect Sunset Crater, a cinder cone within the San Francisco Volcanic Field.
+Sunset Crater Volcano National Monument is a U.S. national monument created to protect the crater.

-The monument is managed by the National Park Service in conjunction with nearby Wupatki National Monument.
+The monument is managed by the National Park Service in conjunction with nearby Wupatki National Monument and Walnut Canyon National Monument.

+A 1-mile (1.6 km), self-guided loop trail is located at the base of Sunset Crater, but hiking to the summit is not permitted.
+A trail providing access to the summit and crater was closed in 1973 because of excessive erosion caused by hikers.
+A visitor center is located near the park entrance, 15 mi north of Flagstaff, Arizona, accessed from U.S. Highway 89.

 In 1928, a Hollywood film company, Famous Players–Lasky Corporation, planned to detonate large quantities of explosives on the side of Sunset Crater in order to create an avalanche for Zane Grey's motion picture Avalanche.
 Public outcry over this plan led in part to the proclamation of Sunset Crater Volcano National Monument by President Herbert Hoover in 1930.

-A 1-mile (1.6 km), self-guided loop trail is located at the base of Sunset Crater, but hiking to the summit is not permitted.
-A trail providing access to the summit and crater was closed in 1973 because of excessive erosion caused by hikers.
-A visitor center is located near the park entrance, 15 mi north of Flagstaff, Arizona, along U.S. Highway 89.

-In April 2022, the Tunnel Fire burned over the entirety of the monument, though the visitor center was spared.
+In April 2022, the Tunnel Fire burned over the entirety of the monument, although the visitor center was spared.
 In December 2022, 98 acres including the visitor center and administrative facilities were transferred from Coconino National Forest to the national monument.

+In 2016, Sunset Crater NM, along with Walnut Canyon NM and Wupatki NM, was designated an International Dark Sky Park by DarkSky International, in recognition of the quality of the star-filled night sky and commitment to reducing light pollution.